 3. IPVanishBuy Here

 In the third spot, we have IPVanish.
-Now, this VPN only has a 7-day money-back guarantee, which many consider a downside since it is below the industry’s average.
-However, IPVanish’s features more than make up for this slight downside with great prices and excellent security.
+As of May 1, 2020, this VPN has a 30-day money-back guarantee, which is the usual for this industry.

 IPVanish does exactly as its name suggests — it makes an IP address go away, and prevents storage or tracking of any online action.
 It doesn’t keep logs, and it keeps online behavior completely private — provided that you don’t log into your accounts, of course.
 If you log into an account on Facebook, Facebook will know exactly who you are, no matter what the IP address says.